Haim Laskov: Biography

 Laskov joined the Haganah as a teenager, and served in various units, including Orde Wingate's Special Night Squads.
 He also served as a personal messenger for Yaakov Dori, who would later become the first Chief of Staff.
 In 1940, Laskov joined the British Army so that he could participate in World War II.
-He served in various capacities, and was a commander of the Jewish Brigade which saw action on the Italian front, eventually reaching the rank of major.
+He served in various capacities, and was an officer in the Jewish Brigade which saw action on the Italian front, eventually reaching the rank of major.
 After the war, he remained in Europe to participate in the Aliyah Bet illegal immigration effort to bring refugee Jews to Palestine.
-He also took part in various illicit acts of vengeance against the Nazis and their collaborators.
+Along with other veterans of the Jewish Brigade, he also took part in extrajudicial executions of Nazi war criminals and their collaborators as vengeance for crimes committed against Jews.
 Upon eventually returning to Palestine, he rejoined the Haganah, while also working as chief of security for the electric company.